Stade Français: History

 Stade Français was established in 1883 by a group of students in Paris.
 On 20 March 1892 the USFSA organised the first ever French rugby union championship, a one-off game between Racing Club de France and Stade Français.
 The game was refereed by Pierre de Coubertin and saw Racing win 4–3.

 However the club were able to make up for the loss the next season when the two teams met again in the final, with Stade Français winning 7 points to 3.
 The team quickly became a powerful side in the competition, featuring in every championship in succession until 1899, successful in 1894, 1895, 1897 and 1898.

 From 1899 through to the 1908 season Stade Français would contest the championship final on seven occasions against Stade Bordelais, winning in 1901 and again in 1908.
 Stade Français also defeated SOE Toulouse in the 1903 season in Toulouse.
 Following a vast amount of success during the early years of the domestic league, after 1908 Stade Français would not make another final appearance until the 1927 season, when they were defeated by Toulouse 19 points to 9 in Toulouse.
-Stade Français would then go onto spend over fifty years in the lower divisions of French rugby.
+Stade Français would then go on to spend over fifty years in the lower divisions of French rugby.

-While in the third division of the French leagues, entrepreneur Max Guazzini took over the club in 1992 with the dream of bringing back top class rugby to the city of Paris.
+While in the third division of the French leagues, entrepreneur Max Guazzini took over the club in 1992 with the goal of bringing back top class rugby to the city of Paris.
 Stade Français CASG was born in 1995 through the merger of the existing Stade Français club and another Parisian side, Club Athlétique des Sports Généraux (CASG).
 The team returned to the top division in 1995 which coincided with the appointment of head coach Bernard Laporte.
 By 1998 the team had reached the championship final, and captured their first title since 1908, defeating Perpignan 34 points to 7 at Stade de France.
 Laporte left the club to coach the national team, he was replaced by Georges Coste who was in turn replaced by John Connolly in 2000.